natemcn/CS360-Project1/CS360 IND ABEL.md

 > The **reuse model** is perfect since the "company has developed a similar solution in the transportation domain".
 Since the company has previous experience with similar transportation-related applications, the reuse model allows them to reuse existing software components from their other projects, reducing development time and costs.

 ## 5: Reducing Trafiic
+### Model: Waterfall
+> The **waterfall model** is suited for this traffic reduction project because the system requirements (GPS tracking, sensors, cameras, etc.) are clearly defined and unlikely to change throughout the project.
+The project also uses embedded systems and hardware, which is perfect for Waterfall's development approach.
+Since the team is working with embedded systems, any changes are costly and difficult to implement mid-project.
+Waterfall's structure and design for all the components helps to make the system reliable and safe.

 ## 6: Educational Game
 ### Model: Agile